mosip/documentation/docs/id-lifecycle-management.md

 #### For adults
 -	Resident/individual needs to visit a registration center
--	Provide required information to register themselves in MOSIP (first time)
+-	Residents need to provide required information to register themselves in MOSIP (first time)
 -	Registration officer captures’ individual’s information
 -	The captured information is sent to the Registration Processor
 -	Various checks like biometrics quality, de-duplication, etc. performed in the Registration Processor with the individual's demographic data and biometrics
 -	If no duplicate is found, a Unique Identification Number(UIN) is allocated and ID credentials are sent to the individual via the country's configured printing and postal service.
 -	Registration receipt(acknowledgement) containing the Registration Identity(RID), labels and data in the configured language, QR code (of the RID) provided to the resident at the center.
--	Notifications sent to the resident using the email ID and mobile number provided as a apart of demographic data collection
+-	Notifications sent to the resident using the email ID and mobile number provided as a part of demographic data collection

 #### For infants/children

 -	Child needs to visit the Registration center along with a guardian/parent.
--	Child does not have to give biometrics but need to capture the child' photograph.
+-	Operator needs to capture only the child' face biometrics.
 -	Parent/guardian' UIN or RID and biometrics needed for authentication.
 -	Additionally, a **Proof of Relationship** document to be provided at the center.
 -	An acknowledgement receipt will be provided to the infant' parent/guardian.